CoalaCola/slate/source/index.html.md

 Remember — A user first has to be added before his addresses can be Sygna-Certified
 </aside>

-## Get Sygna Address for the User
+## getAddress

+Request a Sygna Address (for existing Sygna user)

-When the user wants to transfer value from exchange to Sygna wallet, return the address.
+_usage_: When a user wants a Sygna-certified address (ex: to move funds into a Sygna-certified address to facilitate future Sygna transaction)

 ### HTTP Request